Panagiss/PS-Azure2023/README.md

 # PS-Azure2023

 This dataset was created for the purposes of our research and specifically to serve the experimental requirements.
-The name came from the initial letters of the creator's and first author's name and because we monitored the Azure servers of Microsoft to acquire it.
+The name came from the initial letters of the creator's and first author's name.
+Also we used a Azure VM to extract the data.

 ## Enabling semi-supervised learning in intrusion detection systems